 Real data from Draft King, a DFS operator, was used to perform this optimization model.
 The analysis requires a list of all available players from the draft, in addition to three other pieces of information such as position, cost, and value.

+When we talk about value, we are referring to the expected points an Athlete could generate.
+The actual value they generate could differ, as the actual points earned is dependent of their performance during the game.
+The points for each athlete is calculated based according to the table below:

 Athlete’s value is the key input for the objective function to work.
 For this model, we used the value data provided by Draft King; however, value should be projected by the DFS team manager.
 The technique used to project athlete value could be qualitive or quantitative.
 The accuracy of the projected point value is not an important consideration for this model.
 The purpose of this model is to optimize the DFS team construction process assuming the players projected values are forecasted correctly.